 Bubble tea is made with a number of different teas that helps to boost the flavor.
 Although there is tea in most boba drinks, it is not required to have a specific tea included in the beverage.
 Here are some of the most common teas in bubble tea:

 - Black Tea: A strong-flavored black tea is important to make sure the bubble tea doesn’t become too sweet.
-Some great examples of perfect black teas to use include Earl Grey and breakfast tea.
+Some great examples of perfect black teas to use include Earl Grey and also breakfast tea.

 - Green Tea: You might have heard about the rising popularity of matcha.
 The matcha green tea powders help to elevate the flavor of the bubble tea.
 Jasmine green tea is also a common tea flavor for boba.

 - Oolong Tea: There are many different flavors of Oolong tea but the most common is green oolong tea.
 You can choose standard oolong or even peach oolong for a unique flavor.

 - White Tea: The delicate flavor of white tea hasn’t gone noticed with its growing popularity in the United States.
 White tea is not the usual tea flavor for bubble teas, but people have grown to love the delicate mixture of the tea’s flavor alongside the sweet tapioca balls.

 - Jasmine Tea: Jasmine tea is an aromatic variety of bubble tea that has become increasingly popular in recent years.
 The drink is typically made with a black or green tea base combined with jasmine-scented pearls.